 The Matilda House, along with the iconic “The Pier” at Lim Chu Kang and “Butterfly House” at Amber Road, served as weekend resort homes for the Cashin family.

-Legends of Matilda House
+Hauntings of Matilda House

 You may be interested in: The History Behind Old Changi Hospital

-A tragic tale tells the story of three construction workers who mysteriously passed away during a scheduled demolition of the haunted house; the developers abandoned the project and vow to never return to the site.
+A tragic tale tells the story of three construction workers who mysteriously passed away during a scheduled demolition of the Matilda house; the developers abandoned the project and vow to never return to the site.

 Over the years, the surrounding forest was cleared to make way for Punggol Town, making the Matilda House an iconic landmark that has withstood the test of time and modern development.